-Dr. Miranda Christou is a Senior Fellow at CARR and Associate Professor in Sociology of Education at the University of Cyprus.
+Dr. Miranda Christou is an Associate Professor in Sociology of Education at the University of Cyprus.

 The far-right party of ELAM is growing in Cyprus, the government is mired in corruption scandals and the Ministry of Education is tearing up textbook pages because they mention Atatürk.
 The artist and teacher, Giorgos Gavriel, has been capturing the spirit of the times in his provocative art, only to face disciplinary action for “offending national figures.”
 His artwork is featured in this article